 Yet, regardless of how tall you stand, wearing the wrong tie length tends to be one of the most common style mistakes a man can make.

-How Long Should a Tie Be
+How Long Should a Tie Be Worn

 Your tie becomes too short when you can see some shirt fabric between its end and your waistband; historically, this look was appropriate, but during the 20th century, a longer length became the norm.

-On the other hand, when you can see the tie end peeking out from underneath your vest or waistband, it’s clearly too long.
+On the other hand, when you can see the end peeking out from underneath your vest or waistband, it’s clearly too long.
 On yourself, too, you’ll spot two tie blades of vastly different lengths.

-Aside from sprezzatura dressing, in which a man might intentionally sport a longer narrow blade, anything below your waistband means you’ve got to shorten the length – with a different knot, better adjustment, or even a shorter tie.
+Aside from sprezzatura dressing, in which a man might intentionally sport a longer narrow blade, anything below your trouser waistband means you’ve got to shorten the length – with a different knot, better adjustment, or even a shorter tie.

 Tie Length Throughout History

 While purely decorative, ties date back to the Roman Empire, when soldiers sported them as part of their uniforms; certain colors indicated ranks and groupings.
-Later, it emerged as a formal accessory amongst the ruling class, but by the 19th century, ties were common enough that workers during the Industrial Revolution wore them frequently.
+Later, it emerged as a formal accessory amongst the ruling class, but by the 19th century, they were common enough that workers during the Industrial Revolution wore them frequently.

 As a good starting spot, look for some balance between your tie’s front and back blades.
 Ideally, at the right length, the back blade is just as long as the front – although a tad shorter is fine.
 Longer in front frequently means greater length overall, while a longer back blade makes it seem as if you didn’t tie it correctly.

-Using the loop added to the back of the front blade – also called a holder – may help in achieving the right proportions, although fewer and fewer ties today have this feature.
+Using the loop added to the back of the front blade – also called a holder – may help in achieving the right proportions, although fewer and fewer today have this feature.

 With this basic framework in mind, be sure to think about these factors: